Recycling-Team/recycling-app-back/README.md

 # Recycling-app-back

-The Recycling app is an website where you can giveaway your unwanted belongings, also you can search for items yourself.
-You create an account and after that you can list a new item.
-The items are usually for free, but you can discuss if a payment is neccessary.
-After you find an item you want you can message the owner and you can arrange a day you go and pickup the item.
+The Recycling app is an application through which you can donate items you don't need anymore, also you can search for items yourself.
+You create an account and after that you can make a listing for an item you want to donate.
+After you reserve an item you want you can see message from the donator to see how to pick up the item or contact details.

 Here is a link to the front-side of the project.
 There will be a own README file that explains how to use it. https://github.com/Recycling-Team/recycling-app-front